 WELCOME TO STMPG!

-St. Thomas More Play Group is celebrating its 50th anniversary this year!
+St. Thomas More Play Group celebrated its 50th anniversary in 2020!

 STMPG has grown from a small group of twos and threes, originally organized to serve the needs of a fast growing community of young families.